 - the potential risk of harm from unauthorised use or disclosure of your personal data;

 - the purpose(s) for which we process your personal data;

 - whether we can achieve such purpose(s) through other means; and

 - the implications of retaining your personal data on our applicable legal, regulatory, tax, accounting, and/or other necessities and obligations.

 Based on these criteria, we store your information for the following retention periods:

 - Online information about you may be retained for up to six (6) months or twelve (12) months, depending on the data and the applicable purpose(s) (except for device identifiers which may be retained until necessary for the applicable purposes described in Section 3 (Purposes For Which LiveRamp May Use Your Personal Data) above).

 - Offline information collected from Database Providers will be retained while there’s a continuing need to keep it for the applicable purposes described in Section 3 (Purposes For Which LiveRamp May Use Your Personal Data) above.
 Data that is no longer needed for any purpose will be disposed of.

-- Personal information relating to exercising your rights as set out in Section 5 (Your Choices And Rights Regarding Your Personal Data) will be retained for record purposes in accordance with applicable law.
+- Personal data relating to exercising your rights as set out in Section 5 (Your Choices And Rights Regarding Your Personal Data) will be retained for record purposes in accordance with applicable law.

-- Personal information necessary to preserve your opt-out preferences is retained indefinitely unless you request erasure as further described in Section 4 (Your Choices Regarding Your Data) above.
+- Personal information necessary to preserve your opt-out preferences will be retained indefinitely unless you request erasure as further described in Section 5 (Your Choices And Rights Regarding Your Personal Data) above.